common-workflow-language/cwl-website/content/features.md

 <figure>
   <img src="/assets/img/cwlportable.png" alt="" style="max-width: 80%;">
-  <figcaption>Example of CWL portablity.
+  <figcaption>Example of CWL portability.
 The same CWL workflow description can run on a laptop,
 on any batch production-environment, and on any common public or private cloud.</figcaption>
 </figure>